rushatgabhane/blame-gpt/README.md

 - Provides real-time feedback via comment reactions and status updates
 - Unsubscribes from processed notifications to avoid duplicates

+### Code review

+Automated code review triggered by `@blamegpt` mentions on pull requests.
+Reviews code changes for quality, bugs, performance, and security issues, then posts structured feedback as GitHub PR reviews with line-by-line comments.

 ### Blame pipeline

 When a new issue is created, a [github action](https://github.com/Blame-GPT/action/blob/main/action.yml) installed on a repo invokes `api/blame` endpoint.